-It causes a sharp, stabbing pain that’s usually felt on the left side of your rib cage.
-It gets worse when you cough, sneeze, or press on your ribs.
+Costochondritis causes a sharp, stabbing pain that’s usually felt on the left side of your rib cage.
+It may get worse when you cough, sneeze, or press on your ribs.

 - weight loss

-Your spleen also sits in the upper portion of the left side of your body, near your rib cage.
-It helps to remove old or damaged blood cells and produce white ones that fight infection, and it processes other parts of your blood.
+Your spleen also sits in the left side of your body, near your rib cage.
+This organ is an important part of your immune system.
+It produces white blood cells that fight infection, and it processes other parts of your blood.